openstack-archive/fuel-specs/specs/8.0/external-dashboard-links-in-fuel-dashboard.rst

    If a link metadata contains `group` attribute, then the dashboard link should be also provided in Fuel UI in location, specified by the attribute:

-   * in case of `equipment::nodes` group, a plugin link should be shown on Nodes page also.
+   * in case of `equipment` group, a plugin link should be shown on Equipment page also.

-   On Nodes page a plugin link block should contain the following data:
+   On Equipment page a plugin link block should contain the following data:

    * plugin title (that a link to plugin dashboard)
    * plugin description